zhihanyang2022/dior/README.md

 ### Experiment: reconstructing a 64-by-64 orthogonal matrix

 Although the mean (averaged over the 64 times 64 entries) absolute difference tends to decrease as the number of Householder transformations ($H$) increases, we see that convergence is not always reached when $H$ is large.
+Below are 5 different seeds.

 | <img src="householder/householder_100by100_seed10.png"> | <img src="householder/householder_100by100_seed20.png"> | <img src="householder/householder_100by100_seed30.png"> | <img src="householder/householder_100by100_seed40.png"> | <img src="householder/householder_100by100_seed50.png"> |
 | ------------------------------------------------------- | ------------------------------------------------------- | ------------------------------------------------------- | ------------------------------------------------------- | ------------------------------------------------------- |